juanmaguitar/exercises-javascript/first-steps/README.md

 Write a function that writes in the console the multiplication table (in one column) of any number passed as parameter

-### Multiplications table on demand enhanced

-Improves the previous exercise to return as many columns as parameters are passed as parameters

 ### Calculation

 Write a program that writes in the console all the multiples of 23 less than 500 and at the end writes the sum of all of them